ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We have an implementation already, `DynAgentsModule`, which requires
-implementations of the `Drone` and `Machines` algebras, which require a
-`JsonClient`, `LocalClock` and OAuth2 algebras, etc, etc, etc.

 Kita sudah memiliki sebuah implementasi, `DynAgentsModule`, yang membutuhkan
 implementasi dari aljabar `Drone` dan `Machines`, yang juga membutuhkan sebuah
 aljabar `JsonClient`, `LocalClock`, OAuth2, dan lain lain.

-It is helpful to get a complete picture of all the algebras, modules and
-interpreters of the application.
-This is the layout of the source code:

 Gambaran utuh dari semua aljabar, modul, dan interpreter sangat berguna.
 Berikut
 tata letak kode sumber: